-In addition to specific course requirements found on pages 48-49 applicants seeking admission to the program must(1) present evidence of having completed a Master's degree from an accredited school with Class A Certification in the same teaching field(s) in which the Ed.S. degree is sought and (2) present transcript(s) showing a Master's degree grade point average of 3.00 or better (4.00 system).
+- 1. Be admitted to the School of Graduate Studies. - 2.
+Be admitted to Teacher Education.
+Admission to Teacher Education requires the applicant to: - a.
+Present evidence of having completed a master's degree with Class A certification, in the same teaching field in which the Ed.S. degree is sought (except in Special Education), from a regionally accredited institution. - b.
+Present transcript(s) showing a master's degree grade point average of 3.00 or better (4.00 system).